 “the QPPV must reside and carry out his/her tasks in the Member State of the Union (EEA)”

 Companies will need to take a strategic decision to decide how to move forward with the QPPV function and investigate the different options; such as relocation or appoint new QPPV and/or deputy who resides within one of the remaining member states.
 As a consequence, the location of the Pharmacovigilance System Master File must be brought in line with the Brexit situation and in compliance with the Commission Implementing Regulation (EU) No 520/2012.
-Again, this will be accompanied by an administrative burden and costly fees because QPPV and PSMF details need to be updated through Article 57.

 From what we’ve seen many companies are adopting a ‘wait-and-see’ approach.
 This is very understandable due to the high degree of what is actually still unknown/uncertain.
 However, to support the preparation process and to ensure business contingency, a good prepared and more proactive approach is advised.